abhishekarya1/Hash-Define-myNotes/content/web-api/security-3.md

 _Additional Links_: https://tls12.xargs.org https://tls13.xargs.org https://subtls.pages.dev

 ### TLS Certificate and CA
-The server sends the client a certificate in _Server hello_.
+The server sends the client a certificate in _Server Hello_.

 The server had earlier sent its public key to a third-party called Certificate Authority (CA).
 The certificate contains a **digital signature** and the **public key of the server**.
 Digital signature is obtained by encrypting public key of the server with private key of the CA. Also, public keys of all major CAs come pre-installed on all OS generally.

 When the client receives the certificate, it uses public key of the CA to verify the digital signature on the certificate (decrypts digital signature on the certificate and matches it with public key on the certificate and public key of the server it's hoping to talk to).

-The trust in the CA should be utmost, since **a certificate is the proof that a server is really who we are accessing and not any MITM**.
+The trust in the CA should be utmost, since **a certificate is the proof that a server is really who we're accessing and not any MITM**.
 Its the job of the CA to make sure they're not handing out certificates to everyone with their sign on it.

-One can also self-sign certificates without any CA, but the public key of CA should be stored on computers manually.
+One can also self-sign certificates without any CA, but the public key of signer should be stored on computers manually.
 Be careful with this!

 Nothing is really stopping a malicious person from getting a certificate issued to them if its on their info and not another entity like Amazon or Microsoft.
 In that case, you'll be establishing a secure connection with the hacker, they can phish you but no MITM.
 In such cases, the CA must revoke their certificate.

 MITM Attack:
 - even if a malicious entity can forge a fake certificate then they need to encrypt it with their own private key, we won't be able to decrypt it with any of the pre-installed CA public keys, we will see an "Untrusted site" warning